Topic: Spirituality

 Aging Gratefully

 One of our most cherished members, Jean Merrifield, will speak to us on the subject of Aging Gratefully.
 There are few more qualified to speak on this subject than Jean (who is 102 years old).
-Jean’s incredible wisdom and wit serve as … read more.
+Jean’s incredible wisdom and wit serve as an inspiration and we look forward to hearing her perspective on life, aging … Continue reading Aging Gratefully

 Tales from a Book of Life, Part 2: Pathways

 Further to Part 1 (presented last April), Michael will continue to explore our collective spirituality through two more intriguing international tales and reflections from his family’s “book of life” that they’ve experienced over the years.
-He will then add a fresh story to illustrate … read more.
+He will then add a fresh story to illustrate deeper aspects of our spiritual journeys and the pathways that intrigue … Continue reading Tales from a Book of Life, Part 2: Pathways

 The Fragility of Life

 Rabbi Sherril Gilbert returns to Lakeshore for a third time.
 She tells us: During the Jewish holiday of Sukkot (beginning on the eve of September 23), Jews all around the world build small outdoor temporary huts.
-The impermanence of these structures helps us deepen our recognition … read more.
+The impermanence of these structures helps us deepen our recognition of our vulnerability as human beings.
+Dwelling in our … Continue reading The Fragility of Life